 v.
 The Company has not declared or paid any dividend during the year Hence we have no comments on the compliance with section 123 of the Companies Act, 2013.

-vi.
-The reporting under Rule 11 (g) of the Companies (Audit and Auditors) Rules, 2014 is applicable from 1 April 2023.
-Based on our examination, which included test checks, the Company has used accounting software for maintaining its books of account for the financial year ended March 31,2024 which have a feature of recording audit trail(edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
-Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.
+Company has used accounting software for maintaining its books of account for the financial year ended March 31,2025 which have a feature of recording audit trail(edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with and the audit trail has been preserved by the Company as per the statutory requirements for record retention.

 For Venkatesh & Co.,

-Chartered Accountants FRN: 004636S
+Chartered Accountants

-CA Desikan G Partner
+CA Hrishikesh D Partner

-Membership Number: 219101
+Membership Number: 272865 Bangaluru,

 |